 Compare that to Gibraltar where water bills regularly hit £40 to £60 for a small flat.
 The difference is noticeable, especially for families who use more water.

 Water quality in La Linea is fine for showering and cooking.
 Most locals drink bottled water by preference rather than necessity, though the tap water is perfectly safe.
-A 5-litre garrafón of water from Mercadona costs about €0.50, which is another cost so low it barely registers.
+Large water containers from any local supermarket cost a matter of cents per litre, so this barely registers as a budget line.

 What About Internet and Phone?